 This attribute is a unique Accounting ID to make it easy to match start and stop records in a log file.
 The start and stop records for a given session MUST have the same Acct-Session-Id.
-It is strongly recommended that the Acct-Session-Id be a printable ASCII string.
+An Accounting-Request packet MUST have an Acct-Session-Id.
+An Access-Request packet MAY have an Acct-Session-Id; if it does, then the NAS MUST use the same Acct-Session-Id in the Accounting-Request packets for that session.